FriedrichtenHagen/rockpaperscissor/README.md

 # rockpaperscissor
 Writing a Rock Paper Scissor Game with javascript.
-The plan is to start in the console and then eventually add a GUI via html.
+At first the logic was writen in js and results where displayed in the console.
+As I learned to manipulate the DOM, i added a simple graphical user interface.

 This is the first js project as part of the odin projects course on javascript.